pspdev/pspdev.github.io/README.md

 </details></p>

-## Other libraries
+## Libraries

-There are many C and C++ libraries available within the PSPDEV toolchain.
+There are many C and C++ libraries available within the PSPDEV toolchain which can add functionality to your program.
+Some examples:

+- Audio formats: mp3, ogg
+- Image formats: png, jpeg
+- Data formats: json, yaml, sqlite
+- Support for compression, physics, fonts and much more

 For the full list take a look at the [psp-packages repository](https://github.com/pspdev/psp-packages).

 ## Contact